top of page

 Our "England my Lionheart" walk

 One of our favourite Kate Bush songs!
 And a theme tune for one of Rosie's "60 things at 60" Bucket List items - walking around England.
 A "nominal" version, though, taking us along pilgrim paths and through interesting historic and atmospheric places, rather than just "hugging the coastline".
 We already live by the sea, so it's nice to venture a bit more inland.
 Here's a map showing our progress so far.
-The lines in blue are the bits we've done so far... as at November 2025.
+The lines in red are the bits we've done so far... as at May 2026.
+Oh, En

 Rosmarinus